AudtheiaOfficial/audtheia-environmental-monitoring/README.md

 ---

-**Built with genuine ❤️ for the global research and conservation community**
+**Built with ❤️ for the global research and conservation community**